jlsemi/smartsnmp/doc/how-to-write-mib-group.md

-How to Write MIB Group for SmartSNMP
+how to write mib group for smartsnmp
 ====================================

 This document is a simple tutorial on how to write mib groups in Lua for the